 You have probably heard about prebiotics, probiotics and postbiotics but without really knowing the difference.

-For today’s scientific lesson, you need to put yourself into sheep’s shoes, ready?
+In today’s science lesson, you need to put yourself into sheep’s shoes, ready?
 Let’s go!

 Imagine that you are a bacterium … or a sheep, and enter into the world of pre, pro and postbiotics.
 Eating fresh grass, having a flock of sheep buddies, and living in a big pleasant meadow, that’s what we’re all looking for.
 Well, for bacteria, it’s exactly the same.